morgoe/morgoe.github.io/_posts/blog/2015-06-15-encouraging-users.markdown

 A display photo on LinkedIn is important for users to identify themselves to potential connections, and to project a certain image.
 Users are rewarded when uploading a display photo, again with likes, but more importantly, exposure to potential business relationships.

 Reasons and rewards don't need to be so complex.
-Even a bit of supporting text (ie. *"adding a photo helps your friends identify you."*) goes a long way.
+Even a bit of supporting text (eg. *"Adding a photo helps your friends identify you."*) goes a long way.

 ### Use their existing social display photos